Cosmo-Tech/cosmotech-api-python-client/docs/WorkspaceApi.md

     workspace_id = "workspace_id_example" # str | the Workspace identifier
     workspace_role = WorkspaceRole(
         role="role_example",
-    ) # WorkspaceRole | the new Workspace default security.
+    ) # WorkspaceRole | This change the workspace default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the workspace.

     # example passing only required values which don't have defaults set
     try: